 The result of this research shows that there is a substantial gap in the realisation of migrants’ rights to access to information on their rights, such as lack or poor quality of interpretation/translation, lack of effective understanding of the information provided, problems with the identification of and information on the special needs of vulnerable individuals, as well as the lack of training and qualifications of the staff in reception centres.

 |Download: Migrants’ access to information on their rights Recommendations to bridge theory and practice|

 Asylum & Migration Working Group

-NHRIs of: Armenia, Azerbaijan, Belgium (Myria), Croatia, Great Britain, Finland, France, Georgia, Germany, Greece, Hungary, Kosovo*, Latvia, Luxembourg, Netherlands, North Macedonia, Northern Ireland, Norway, Portugal, Romania, Serbia, Slovenia, Spain, Sweden and Ukraine
+NHRIs of: Armenia, Azerbaijan, Belgium (Myria), Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Georgia, Germany, Great Britain, Greece, Hungary, Kosovo*, Latvia, Luxembourg, Montenegro, North Macedonia, Northern Ireland, Norway, Portugal, Poland, Romania, Serbia, Slovenia, Spain, Sweden and Ukraine.

 Publications & Statements

 Statement by the Global Alliance of National Human Rights Institutions (GANHRI) on the occasion of the Intergovernmental Conference to Adopt the Global Compact for Safe, Orderly and Regular Migration (Marrakesh, Morocco)

 Statement by the Global Alliance of National Human Rights Institutions (GANHRI) on the occasion of the United Nations Summit for Refugees and Migrants (New York, United States)